Zbeyer/trf/Studies/Repentence.md

 Is pursuasion.
 The grace of God pursudes us to be transformed, to change our behavior.
 The faith causes repentence.

 - Psalm 77:8
+> Has His mercy ceased forever?
+Has His promise failed forevermore?

 - Isaiah 30:18
+> Therefore the LORD will wait, that He may be gracious to you; And therefore He will be exalted, that He may have mercy on you.
+For the LORD is a God of justice; Blessed are all those who wait for Him.

 - Romans 2:4
+> Or do you despise the riches of His goodness, forbearance, and longsuffering, not knowing that the goodness of God leads you to repentance?

 - 1 Timothy 2:4
+> who desires all men to be saved and to come to the knowledge of the truth.